otavioon/example-mo346/README.md

-# Example-MO346
+# MO346/MC934 Course work

-This is an example of a MO346 project.
+This repository contains code and instructions to support the MO346/MC934 course work project.

 This project has the following structure:

 - `configs/`: contains the configuration files to instantiate models, data modules, and trainers.
 It is used by `LightningCLI` to instantiate experiments.
 The configuration files are written in YAML format and contain the class path (package and class name) and parameters to instantiate the objects.
 - `data/`: contains the data used in the project.
 Your data should be stored here.
 This directory is not tracked by git.